 Reduce batch size and increase frequency

-Reduce project size and each step size.
-Don't try to do too much in each step.
+Reduce overall project size and the size of each step.
 Then stabilize (Practice awareness of the whole, and repeat.) and

 A common practice in software development is continuous integration and continuous delivery or continuous deployment (abbreviated at CI/CD).
 In CI/CD, changes are made through a series of the smallest changes that make a difference and are merged into the software at an increased frequency.
 Developers practice to keep making updates smaller and more frequent.